 Project-Based Rental Assistance: Rental Assistance provided for a household that resides in a specific housing development owned by the Administrator of the Project-Based Rental Assistance.
-Minnesota Housing is not currently funding Project-Based rental assistance through the HTF Program.
+Minnesota Housing is not currently funding Project-Based Rental Assistance through the HTF Rental Assistance Program.

-Release of Information (ROI): Administrator-created form signed by the Participant to allow sharing of the Participant's personal information.
+Release of Information (ROI): An Administrator-created form signed by the Participant to allow sharing of the Participant's personal information.

-Rental Assistance: A portion of the Gross Rent paid to a landlord on behalf of a Participant by Minnesota Housing under the HTF Program.
+Rental Assistance: A portion of the Gross Rent paid to a landlord on behalf of a Participant by Minnesota Housing under HTF Program Rental Assistance.